 Children's Mental Health Week 1st - 7th February 2021

 We hope that over the course of the week you have found the information and activities useful and of benefit to yourselves and your children.
-If you need any further information, support or advice on children’s mental health then please don’t hesitate to speak to Leigh-Anne or Lauren.
+If you need any further information, support or advice on children’s mental health then please don’t hesitate to speak to Leigh-Anne.
 Alternatively we can put you in contact with Jackie our Safeguarding Pastoral Lead.

 We would also like to take this opportunity to say Thank You to each and every one of you for your kind donations during Children's Mental Health awareness week, we have raised £140.20.